Yojijukugo: Non-idiomatic

-There exists a very large number — perhaps tens of thousands — of four-character compounds.
-A great majority of them are those whose meanings can be easily deduced from the literal definition of their parts.
+There are a very large number—perhaps tens of thousands—of four-character compounds.
+A great majority of them are those whose meanings can be easily deduced from the literal definitions of their parts.
 These compounds may be called non-idiomatic yojijukugo.

 For example, the compound word "no smoking indoors" (屋内禁煙, okunaikin'en) is a non-idiomatic yojijukugo.
 It is made up of four characters: building (屋, oku), inside (内, nai), prohibited (禁, kin), and smoking (煙, en).
 Alternatively, it can be regarded as consisting of two common two-character compounds: indoors (屋内, okunai), and prohibition of smoking (禁煙, kin'en).
 Either way, the meaning of the compound is clear; there are no idiomatic meanings beyond the literal meanings of its components.
 Below are a few more examples of non-idiomatic yojijukugo: